peteroupc/peteroupc.github.io/random.md

 <a id=Noise></a>
 #### Noise

 Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
-There are two kinds of noise generation methods:

-1. [Colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise and pink noise.
-Here, the same RNG recommendations apply to these functions as they do to most other cases.<sup>(2)</sup>
+In general, the same RNG recommendations apply to these functions as they do to most other cases, particularly if the noise implementation&mdash;

+- implements [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise or pink noise<sup>(2)</sup>, or
+- includes a _noise function_ and is initialized in advance using an RNG (for example, by generating random gradients to be used later by the noise function).

+(A _noise function_ is a function that outputs random numbers given an _n_-dimensional point as input.
+Examples of noise functions include [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).)

-2. _Noise functions_, including [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion), output one or more random numbers given an _n_-dimensional point as input.
-Although noise functions don't take seeds themselves, the core of a noise function can be an RNG that converts an _n_-dimensional point to a seed for a PRNG, then uses the PRNG to generate a random number.
-The noise function's PRNG should follow the [seedable PRNG recommendations](#Seedable_PRNG_Recommendations) if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation or if the PRNG is not used solely to generate noise; otherwise, that PRNG need only be as strong as required to achieve the desired effect.
-However, noise functions (rather than other RNGs) ought to be used only if it's not feasible to achieve the randomized variation without them.
+For noise functions having as their core an RNG that converts an _n_-dimensional point to a seed for a PRNG, then uses the PRNG to generate a random number, that PRNG should follow the [seedable PRNG recommendations](#Seedable_PRNG_Recommendations) if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation or if the PRNG is not used solely to generate noise; otherwise, that PRNG need only be as strong as required to achieve the desired effect.
+However, this kind of noise function implementation ought to be used only if it's not feasible to achieve the randomized variation otherwise.

 <a id=Programming_Language_APIs></a>
 ## Programming Language APIs